 - Protect with a heat shield before any hot tool, and keep the iron off razored ends.

-- Moisturize the mid-lengths and ends with a light leave-in, especially on curly and color-treated hair.
+- Moisturize everything below the roots with a light leave-in, especially on curly and color-treated hair.

 - Trim on schedule, since clean ends are what keep the shape reading sharp.